MicrosoftDocs/biztalk-docs/his/core/application-integration-lahostfiles.md

 author: haroldcampos
 ms.author: "hcampos"
 ms.prod: "host-integration-server"
-ms.service: #Required; use the name-string related to slug in ms.product/ms.service ms.topic: concept-article #Required; leave this attribute/value as-is. ms.date: "10/03/2023"
-#CustomerIntent: As a < type of user >, I want < what? > so that < why? >.
+ms.topic: how-to
+ms.date: "10/03/2023"
+#CustomerIntent: As an integration developer I need to design mainframe metadata artifacts for Azure Logic Apps
 ---

-# <verb>Designing Metadata Artifacts for Host Files <noun>
+# Designing Metadata Artifacts for Host Files

 In this article, we will show you how to design Metadata Artifacts for Host Files.
 Metadata artifacts are saved as Host Integration Server Definition XML (HIDX) files.